To the praise of the glory of his grace, by which he made us accepted in the Beloved. (Eph 1:6, NKJV)

 Jesus’ acceptance is mind-boggling.
 It’s like nothing on earth.

-[Excerpted from The Gospel in Ten Words, pp.74-75]
+Excerpted from The Gospel in Ten Words.

-Enjoy this article?
+Want more like this?
 Sign up to our email list and we’ll notify you about new articles as soon they come out.